icure/medtech-docs/sdks/how-to/how-to-manage-topic.md

 An `OWNER` is a user who has access to the `Topic` and can write messages.
 They can also read messages from other participants.
 Additionally, they can add or remove participants to/from the `Topic` and change the roles of other participants.

 There is a special aspect to the `OWNER` role.
-The user who creates the `Topic` is automatically assigned the `OWNER` role.
+The user who creates the `Topic` have to be assigned with the `OWNER` role.
 The `OWNER` is the only level of participant who cannot leave the `Topic`.
 They must assign the `OWNER` role to another participant in order to leave the `Topic`.

 ## Creating a Topic